Walk This Way: Decorative Walkways Say “Welcome Home”

 If the fill doesn’t adjust to how the ground is configured, says Templeton, “you may wind up putting stress on a section of the walkway and causing it to buckle.
 Right now, we’re tearing up a 4,000-foot driveway that was installed improperly.”

 Or, as Maslow points out, “You’ve got to establish a barrier between the stone base and the dirt, because you don’t want the gravel to migrate downward.
-That migration is what causes potholes in the streets because it leaves an empty space under the surface.
-Hire an expert to fix the potholes using high-performance cold patch solutions.”
+That migration is what causes potholes in streets, because it leaves an empty space under the surface.”

 Moreover, since paving stones obviously can’t be glued to the ground, they must be held in place by more subtle means, like paving sand in the joints and a taut edging that keeps the walkway firm by exerting opposing centrifugal force.
 Standard concrete, by contrast, remains in place simply by virtue of its